Lieu-dit

-Lieu-dit ([ljø.di]; plural: lieux-dits) (literally said-location) is a French toponymic term for a small geographical area bearing a traditional name.
+Lieu-dit ([ljø.di]; plural: lieux-dits) (literally location-said, "named place") is a French toponymic term for a small geographical area bearing a traditional name.
 The name usually refers to some characteristic of the place, its former use, a past event, etc. A lieu-dit may be uninhabited, which distinguishes it from an hameau (hamlet), which is inhabited.

 In Burgundy, the term climat is used interchangeably with lieu-dit.

 Etymology

 English speakers seem to have discovered the concept through oenology and have considered it as a wine term which in its typical usage translates as "vineyard name" or "named vineyard".
 Typically, a lieu-dit is the smallest piece of land which has a traditional vineyard name assigned to it.
 In most cases, this means that a lieu-dit is smaller than an appellation d'origine contrôlée (AOC).